-46. The Committee welcomes the information provided by the State party and Hong Kong, China, on various measures they have taken to promote the employment of ethnic minorities.
-However, while noting the State party's regional unemployment rate statistics, the Committee observes with concern that they are not disaggregated by ethnicity.
-The Committee is also concerned about the lack of information from the State party about labour inspections and investigations relating to racially discriminatory practices in employment.
-The Committee notes with concern that most of the 51 employment-related racial discrimination complaints handled by the Equal Opportunities Commission in Hong Kong, China, between April 2013 and March 2018 were discontinued due to a lack of substance.
-The Committee is concerned by reports that ethnic Uighurs, Mongolians and Tibetans, along with certain other ethnic minorities in China and Hong Kong, China, often face discrimination in job advertisements and recruitment processes.
-The Committee is also concerned that from 2015 to 2017, the Labour Affairs Bureau in Macao, China did not open any cases related to racial discrimination (arts.
+47. The Committee welcomes the information provided by the State party, including Hong Kong, China, on the measures they have taken to promote the employment of ethnic minorities.
+While noting the State party's regional unemployment rate statistics, the Committee observes with concern, however, that they are not disaggregated by ethnicity.
+The Committee is also concerned by the lack of information from the State party about labour inspections and investigations relating to racially discriminatory practices in employment.
+It notes with concern that most of the 51 employment-related racial discrimination complaints handled by the Equal Opportunities Commission in Hong Kong, China between April 2013 and March 2018 were discontinued owing to a lack of substance.
+The Committee is also concerned by reports that ethnic Uighurs, Mongolians and Tibetans, together with certain other ethnic minorities in China, including Hong Kong, China, often face discrimination in job advertisements and recruitment processes.
+The Committee is further concerned that, from 2015 to 2017, the Labour Affairs Bureau in Macao, China did not open any cases relating to racial discrimination (arts.
 2, 5 and 6).

-47. The Committee:
+48. The Committee:

-- (a) Recommends that the State party and Hong Kong, China, strengthen measures to prevent, detect and where appropriate sanction racial discrimination in public and private sector labour conditions, including recruitment and promotion, and ensuring that any company or institution that places discriminatory job advertisements is held legally accountable; - (b) Encourages employers to lower the Chinese language proficiency requirements in Hong Kong, China; - (c) Requests that the State party and Hong Kong, China, describe the above measures along with goals, targets and results achieved in ensuring equal opportunity and treatment in employment without distinction as to race, colour, descent or national or ethnic origin; and - (d) Requests that China, Hong Kong, China, and Macao, China, provide in their next periodic report ethnically-disaggregated statistics on activity rates and employment and unemployment rates and on political and civil service employment, including at managerial levels, and including in the judiciary, police force, and prosecutor's office.
-It also requests data on labour inspection visits conducted with a view to detecting discriminatory practices against ethnic minorities, as well as statistics on violations detected, sanctions imposed, and compensation provided to victims.
+- (a) Recommends that the State party, including Hong Kong, China, strengthen measures to prevent, detect and where appropriate sanction racial discrimination in public and private sector labour conditions, including recruitment and promotion, and ensure that any company or institution placing discriminatory job advertisements is held legally accountable; - (b) Encourages employers to lower the Chinese-language proficiency requirements in Hong Kong, China; - (c) Requests the State party, including Hong Kong, China, to describe the above measures together with goals, targets and results achieved in ensuring equal opportunity and treatment in employment without distinction as to race, colour, descent or national or ethnic origin; - (d) Requests China, including Hong Kong, China and Macao, China, to provide in its next periodic report statistics, disaggregated by ethnicity, on activity rates and employment and unemployment rates and on political and civil service employment, including at the managerial level, including in the judiciary, the police force and the prosecutor's office.
+It also requests data on labour inspection visits conducted with a view to detecting discriminatory practices against ethnic minorities, as well as statistics on violations detected, sanctions imposed and compensation provided to victims.